senna1128/mlakolar.github.io/content/authors/shengjun-zhai/_index.md

 # List each interest with a dash
 interests:
-- High Dimensional Statistics
+- High-dimensional Statistics
 - Gaussian Graphical Models
 - Functional Graphical Models
 - Machine Learning

 education:
   courses:
-  - course: B.S. in Physics
+  - course: BS in Physics
     institution: School for the Gifted Young, University of Science and Technology of China
     year: 2019